American Red Cross

-The American National Red Cross sometimes referred to as ANRC, is a nonprofit humanitarian organization that provides emergency assistance, disaster relief, and disaster preparedness education in the United States.
+The American Red Cross (ARC) is an American nonprofit humanitarian organization that provides emergency assistance, disaster relief, and disaster preparedness education in the United States.
 Clara Barton founded the organization in 1881 after initially learning of the Red Cross, founded 1863 in Geneva, Switzerland.
 It is the designated American affiliate of the International Federation of Red Cross and Red Crescent Societies and the International Red Cross and Red Crescent Movement.

 The organization has provided services after many notable disasters, including the sinking of the RMS Titanic in 1912, World War I, the Spanish flu pandemic of 1918, World War II, Hurricane Katrina, and the Maui wildfires of 2023.
 It also provides blood banking services.

 History and organization

 Founders

 Clara Barton established the American Red Cross in Dansville, New York, on May 21, 1881, and was also the organization's first president.
 She organized a meeting on May 12 of that year at the house of Senator Omar D. Conger (R, MI).
 Fifteen people were present at the meeting, Conger and Representative William Lawrence (R, OH) (who became the first vice president) to discuss the start of the American Red Cross.
 The first local chapter was established in 1881 at the English Evangelical Lutheran Church of Dansville.

 Jane Delano (1862–1919) founded the American Red Cross Nursing Service on January 20, 1910.